danzek/annotationis/Operating Systems/Windows/BITS.md

 ## Queue Manager

-BITS can create Queue Manager files that track transfers.
+BITS can create Queue Manager files that track transfers (I've observed this on Windows 7).
 These files are typically saved with a `.dat` extension to:

     %%ALLUSERSPROFILE%%\Microsoft\Network\Downloader